account-for-us/giving-credit-website/content/partner/_index.md

 <div class="columns">
     <div class="column">
         <p>
             The communities you serve are actively supporting each other (whether you know it or not!).
-Account For Us enables your organization to capitalize informal community financial networks your constituents contribute to and rely on.
+Giving Credit enables your organization to capitalize informal community financial networks your constituents contribute to and rely on.
         </p>
         <p>
-            Using Account For Us, you can establish funds that support your communities.
+            Using Giving Credit, you can establish funds that support your communities.
         </p>
     </div>
     <div class="column is-one-third has-text-centered">